SANGERA2/mpdcron-sleep-enabler/README.md

 sudo chmod 0777 /folder_of_your_choosing/mpd_sleep_time.txt
 ```

-Now, you need to download the python program that will activate the sleep on mpd and set the path to the sleep time file to be the same as in the player file except that this time, the path must be surrounded by speech-marks `SLEEP_TIME_FILE="/folder_of_your_choosing/mpd_sleep_time.txt"` so Python can use it.
+Now, you need to download the python program that will activate the sleep on mpd and when you run the last line to edit it: set the path to the sleep time file to be the same as in the player file except that this time, the path must be surrounded by speech-marks `SLEEP_TIME_FILE="/folder_of_your_choosing/mpd_sleep_time.txt"` so Python can use it.
+Also, you can choose whether the system will stop playing and stay turned on or power itself off when the sleep triggers by changing which of the ACTION= lines has a # in front of it (the line with the # in front of it is the action that will NOT be taken).
 ```
 cd /usr/local/bin
 sudo wget https://raw.githubusercontent.com/SANGERA2/mpdcron-sleep-enabler/main/usr/local/bin/activate_sleep.py